-The Trent Bridge Community Trust has launched a second incarnation of the much heralded Positive Futures Scheme.
+In June 2013, the Trent Bridge Community Trust launched a second incarnation of the much-heralded Positive Futures scheme.

-The roll-out in Hawtonville will see a new drive to engage young people deemed at risk of social exclusion with a three-year commitment to the town.
+The rollout in Hawtonville has focused on a new drive to engage young people deemed at risk of social exclusion with a three-year commitment to the town.

 “We are tasked with working closely with a maximum of 25 young people each year, who have been referred to us as needing extra support,” said Project Coordinator Mandy Wright.

 “However, through our programme of activities, we have worked with upwards of 100 young people.”

 Mandy has been working in the heart of the community with an aim to unite the existing service providers in the area.
 Partnerships with Newark & Sherwood District council and local schools have allowed Mandy and her team to deliver their scheme effectively.